mbi/django-simple-captcha/README.rst

 ++++++++

 * Very simple to setup and deploy, yet very configurable
-* Can use custom challenges (e.g. random chars, simple maths, dictionary word, ...)
+* Can use custom challenges (e.g. random chars, simple math, dictionary word, ...)
 * Custom generators, noise and filter functions alter the look of the generated image
 * Supports text-to-speech audio output of the challenge text, for improved accessibility
 * Ajax refresh